jonasrichard/dotfiles/nvim/README.md

 ### Migrating to lua

-Neovim has `.config/nvim...init.lua` as a config file and a `plugins.lua` in the `.config/nvim/lua/plugins.lua` path.
+Neovim has `.config/nvim/init.lua` as a config file and `lua` directory as `.config/nvim/lua/`.

 ```
-nvim -u nvim/init.lua
+nvim
 # then in vim
 :PackerInstall
 ```